mauriziokovacic/Interviews/Questions/Questions.md

 This might suggest some faults in the class design but can you picture a scenario where this won’t be the case?

 ## Answer
+There are scenarios where using the mutable keyword is justified and does not indicate a fault in the class design.
+These scenarios typically involve operations that do not conceptually alter the logical state of the object, even though they modify some internal data.
+Here are a few examples:
+1. Caching: When a class needs to cache the result of an expensive computation, the cache can be marked as `mutable`.
+This allows the cache to be updated in a `const` member function without violating the `const` contract.
+2. Logging: If a class needs to log information for debugging or auditing purposes, the logging mechanism can be marked as `mutable`.
+This ensures that logging can occur even in `const` member functions.
+3. Reference Counting: In smart pointers or other resource management classes, reference counts are often marked as `mutable` to allow modification in `const` operations like copying or assignment.

 #